IMPORTANT NOTICE: Some reports about nursing facilities may not be available from July 10, 2025, through July 15, 2025.

 Consumer Summary Statements

-Senate Bill 815 requires Community-Based Care (CBC) Facilities to provide potential new residents with a Consumer Summary Statement at the time of admission.
 The statement is intended to give potential new residents a summary of services available and not available as well as an explanation of how residents can be required to move out if their needs exceed the services the facility can provide.